Florida Driving Laws for Seniors and Older Drivers

 • severe lung disease

-• inability or severe limitation in walking
+• a severe limitation in walking, or

-• a condition requiring them to use portable oxygen, or
+• a condition requiring the use of portable oxygen.
+(Fla.
+Stat. § 320.0848(b)1.)

 Learn More About Florida Driving Rules for Seniors